cma2015/easyMF/tutorial/TAMF-user-manual.md

 ###  MATRIX FACTORIZATION
-Matrix factorization (MF) is a class of unsurpervised learning methods to decomposing a high-dimensional matrix into a low-dimensional matrix.
-In this module, we implemented three major MF algorithms (PCA, Principle Component Analysis; ICA, Independent component analysis; NMF, non-negative matrix factorization) to implement matrix factorization, however, to maximize TAMF's usage, user-specific methods are also supported.
+Matrix factorization (MF) is a class of unsurpervised learning methods to decompose a high-dimensional matrix into a low-dimensional matrix.
+In this module, we implemented three major MF algorithms (PCA, principle component analysis; ICA, independent component analysis; NMF, non-negative matrix factorization) to implement matrix factorization, however, to maximize TAMF's usage, user-specific methods are also supported.

 - **For PCA, ICA or NMF**
 To run this module, the only required input is the prepated gene expression matrix, here, we use the file ```default_ara_prepared_gene_expression.txt``` located in the fold ```/your directory/TAMF/test_data/Matrix factorization/``` to show how to use this module (see following figure).